zapwai/ChoreWheel-Landru/README.md

 ---

 Uses perl, Email::Sender, and Email::Stuffer.
+For sending via gmail, makes use of Email::Send::SMTP::Gmail.

 (My initial goal was to simply type 'Landru' in the terminal to email us our weekly chores.)